The

 Subsequently, none of the Action

-went on to great things.
-Blue-eyed soul singer nonpareil Reg King cut a solo
+went on to particularly great things.
+Reg King cut an eponymous solo

 Baby, which was

-Action reformed awhile back and still play the occasional gig.
+Action eventually reformed and still play the occasional gig.
 A 2007 rarities

 collection called Uptight